DavidAnson/grunt-check-pages/README.md

 ### Overview

-An important aspect of creating web sites is to validate the structure and content of their pages.
+An important aspect of creating a web site is to validate the structure and content of the site's pages.
 The `checkPages` task provides an easy way to integrate this testing into your normal Grunt workflow.

 By providing a list of pages to scan, the task can:

+* Validate each page is accessible
-* Validate all external links point to live content (similar to the [W3C Link Checker](http://validator.w3.org/checklink))
+* Validate all links point to accessible content (similar to the [W3C Link Checker](http://validator.w3.org/checklink))
 * Validate page structure for XHTML compliance (akin to the [W3C Markup Validation Service](http://validator.w3.org/))